ksaideepak2018/ai-launchpad/README.md

 Sign up for the [**AI Launchpad**](https://kenneth-liao.kit.com/join) waitlist and get access to the Discord server (live now!).

+If you want to support the project and help me create more content, you can [buy me a ☕](https://www.buymeacoffee.com/kennethliao).
+Thank you so much for your support!

 ## About Me 👋🏼

 Hi!
 I'm Kenny, a Data Analytics Manager, AI Architect, and founder of the AI Launchpad.
 I also have a [YouTube channel](https://www.youtube.com/@KennethLiao) where **I teach you how to build AI solutions that solve real problems**.